CPS 822 / CP8314 Artificial Intelligence 2

 or over Skype/Hangouts on Monday (email me about time)

-(his desk is in the middle row, it is the closest to the door).
+(his desk is in the row closest to the door).

 Email: hqovaizi (at) scs (dot) ryerson (dot) ca

 | Office Hour